smartcar/ios-sdk/README.md

 `state` (optional)

 Defaults to `nil`.
 An opaque value used by the client to maintain state between the request and the callback.
 The authorization server includes this value when redirecting the user-agent back to the client.
-The paramter SHOULD be used for preventing cross-site request forgery attempts.
+The parameter SHOULD be used for preventing cross-site request forgery attempts.
 Smartcar supports all `state` strings that can be url-encoded.

 `forcePrompt` (optional)

 Defaults to `false`.
 The `false` option will skip the approval prompt for users who have already accepted the requested permissions for your application in the past.
 Set to `true` to force a user to see the approval prompt even if they have already accepted the permissions in the past.

-`showMock` (optional)

-Defaults to `false`.
-Set to `true` to enable the Mock OEM for testing.

 ### Handling the Redirect